rinikerlab/lightweight-registration/README.md

 # LWReg: a lightweight chemical registration system

-The preprint of the application note describing `lwreg` is here: https://doi.org/10.26434/chemrxiv-2024-zrfl9

 This provides a basic registration system which can be used either as a python library or via a command-line interface.